 Ski-town locals know resorts are a great place in both winter and summer.
-The high elevation and rugged terrain combine to provide not only great skiing, but lots of summer activities as well.
+The high elevation and rugged terrain combine to provide not only great skiing but lots of summer activities as well.

-We researched summer activities, concerts and events at Utah’s ski areas and found so much it wouldn’t all fit in this post.
+We researched summer activities, concerts, and events at Utah’s ski areas and found so much it wouldn’t all fit in this post.
 However, I’m going to try to share as much as I can!
 If you’re ready to summer like a ski-town local, keep reading.

 From zip-lines to roller coasters, you’ll have various adventure-filled activities to select from.
-If a romantic getaway, or even a destination wedding, is more your style, check out the fine dining and spa packages offered at several properties.
+If a romantic getaway or even a destination wedding, is more your style, check out the fine dining and spa packages offered at several properties.
 Suffice to say, there is something for everyone.

 Alta Lodge is open seven days a week during the summer season from June through mid-October, for weddings, conferences, retreats, private parties, and individual lodging.
 Continental breakfast is included with overnight lodging.

-If you want to raise your game, ride the Giant Steps Express or Navajo Chairlift 4 onto improved mountain bike trails, disc golf, scenic hiking and lift rides.
-Summer lift operations run from June 23 - September 11, Fridays: 9:30 a.m. to 5:00 p.m. | Saturdays: 9:30 a.m. to 6:00 p.m. | Sundays 9:30 a.m. to 5:00 p.m.
-And don't miss Rocktober Fest on September 16.
+If you want to raise your game, ride the Giant Steps Express onto improved mountain bike trails, disc golf, scenic hiking and lift rides.
+Summer lift operations begin June 16, 2018, Fridays: 9:30 am to 5:00 pm | Saturdays: 9:30 am to 6:00 pm | Sundays 9:30 am to 5:00 pm Passes are available HERE.

 Brian Head Resort and the surrounding areas have some of the best mountain biking in the country!
 Whether it be the exciting trails of the lift serviced Brian Head Mountain Bike Park or the hundreds of miles of world-class trails twisting and diving through the forests and red rocks of the surrounding area or along the edge of Cedar Breaks National Monument—there is enough riding to fill the whole summer.

-Brighton is also one of four resorts hosting the 2017 Wasatch Wildflower Festival this year.
-On July 22nd guests can enjoy guided walks and activities designed to be fun, family-friendly, non-commercial, free of charge, and open to all interests and ability levels.
+Brighton is also one of four resorts hosting the 2018 Wasatch Wildflower Festival this year.
+On July 21st, guests can enjoy guided walks and activities designed to be fun, family-friendly, non-commercial, free of charge, and open to all interests and ability levels.

-Additionally, Cherry Peak is offering a boatload of summer activities including: mountain biking, disc golf, water slides, hiking, horseback riding, X4 Ultimate Bungie, and much more.
+Additionally, Cherry Peak is offering a boatload of summer activities including mountain biking, disc golf, “redneck” water slides, hiking, horseback riding, Ultimate Bungie, and much more.
 For details and pricing click here.

-Deer Valley Resort is filled with nonstop activity such as lift-served mountain biking, hiking and scenic chairlift rides, Summer Adventure Camp for children and music-filled evenings at the Snow Park Outdoor Amphitheater.
+Deer Valley Resort is filled with nonstop activity such as lift-served mountain biking, hiking and scenic chairlift rides, Summer Adventure Camp for children, and music-filled evenings at the Snow Park Outdoor Amphitheater.